“How much money do you have invested in your equity funds?”

 Last week, I was invited to an event about Investing at BrainStation, hosted by Tangerine Bank.
 It wasn’t the typical “blogger event” by any means, but that didn’t mean I was any less interested in attending.
 I knew it was the perfect opportunity to (finally) learn a thing or two about investing.
 Unlike other blogging events, this one was also open to the public – and was completely free!

 The evening began with a short presentation, led by financial experts Preet Banerjee and Kelley Keehn.
 Their presentation covered the basics of investing, the common barriers to getting started and how to navigate investments as a whole as well find the best way to invest.
 They kept things interesting and easy to understand by relating investing to dating and relationships.
 You know, because it’s Valentine’s Month!
 I also loved that their presentation was targeted to a millennial audience.
 But that is not to say that the older generations cannot get involved in the investment.
 In fact, some might be concerned about the money needed to get involved in this, especially whilst having concerns about retirement.
 Fortunately, they can seek the advice of a retirement financial planner like Key to help them decide if it is right for them.

 After such a fun and informative night, I’m thrilled to be working with Tangerine Bank again.
-My hope is inspire at least one person to start a conversation with a financial advisor, who can help get you set up with a plan.
+My hope is to inspire at least one person to start a conversation with a financial advisor, who can help get you set up with a plan.
 It wouldn’t hurt to spread your investments though, a friend told me that to buy bitcoin while it is low is a good idea but do some research for yourself to figure it out.

 Here’s some of my key takeaways that I wanted to share with you.
 Investing for beginners, if you will.